kylehase/reddit_cleanup_scripts/README.md

 - These actions are **irreversible**.
 Once deleted or unvoted, content cannot be restored.
 - Use at your own risk.
 - Reddit may rate-limit or throttle your actions if used too quickly or excessively.
+- Deleted content may still exist on Reddit’s databases or appear "deleted" without being fully removed.
+- Your data might also have been archived by third-party scrapers and could still be accessible elsewhere.

 ---